Skip to main content

 Embedded video

-Course packs and the Library
+Course packs and the UNSW Library

 If you want to link to text or images from books and journals, copyright requirements prohibit you from scanning and uploading this material yourself.
 Contact the Library as early as possible to request links to this material.
-The Library can also offer a direct link to third party copyright material (book chapters, articles etc.) from UNSW Moodle.
+The Library can also offer a direct link to third-party copyright material (book chapters, articles etc.) from UNSW Moodle.
 It is important to put in your request by the deadline set by the Library prior to each semester.

-For further information about including Library content in your course, visit these two pages of the Library's website:
+For further information about including Library content in your course, visit Providing access to course materials.

 • Blended and online